 As long as Formula One engines run on fuel, fuel consumption and CO2 emissions are unavoidable.
-But Mercedes F1 works to minimize its impact with cutting-edge innovations, such as:
+But Mercedes F1 is actively working to minimize its impact with:

 - Greater fuel efficiency.
 New rules enforced that advanced sustainable ethanol must comprise at least 10% of the fuel for improved efficiency.

 - Improved thermal efficiency and energy recovery.
 The current Mercedes F1 engine is over 50% thermally efficient, with Energy Recovery Systems (ERS) elements, including the electric Motor Generator Unit–Kinetic (MGU-K) and Motor Generator Unit–Heat (MGU-H) that recover and utilize waste energy.

 - Enhanced aerodynamics.
 Improved aerodynamics in the car’s design boost efficiency even more.

 Pure Storage: Efficient, All-in Data Performance with a Smaller Footprint

 “We are lower power; we are lower cooling; we are lower waste than everybody else out there.
 We’re also focused on reducing our load on the environment through our entire supply chain.” –Charles Giancarlo, CEO, Pure Storage